-In 2020-2021, we continued our robust stockholder engagement program.
-Our Chairman is available to engage with stockholders, and he has met with several stockholders in recent years.
-This year we increased the number of stockholders we contacted, reaching out to 27 stockholders representing approximately 60% of our Shares (at that time), and met with eight stockholders representing approximately 28% of our Shares (at that time).
-Discussions during our engagements focused on our sustainability program, human capital management, response to the COVID-19 pandemic, Board composition, governance practices, and executive compensation program.
-For additional information about our program, see "Stockholder Engagement."
+In 2021-2022, we continued our robust stockholder engagement program.
+Our Chairman is available to engage with stockholders, and he has met with a number of stockholders in recent years.
+This year we reached out to 28 stockholders representing approximately 60% of our Shares (at that time) and met with seven stockholders representing approximately 31% of our Shares (at that time).
+Discussions during our engagements focused on our sustainability program, human capital management, DE&I, response to the COVID-19 pandemic, Board composition, governance practices, and executive compensation program.
+For additional information about our stockholder engagement program, see "Stockholder Engagement."